 La Porte Plant Managers Network asked to speak in February to provide details about the CECC collaborative communications procedure.
 If used, it would address many of the concerns raised.
 The main topic of the meeting was the annual report on worker safety.
 The report included additional information about severity of accidents, as requested last year.
 Scott Willis of OxyVinyls and Dan Toperosky of PPG briefly described how their plants focus on severity in their safety programs.
 Because members are asking for the CAC to address issues of concern to them, the facilitator asked several to list topics they would like the CAC to cover soon.
-The group agreed to postpone the tour of Gulf Coast Waste Disposal Authority and use the March meeting to identify agenda topics for the coming year and to learn more about the CECC procedures for communications in a significant event.
-The CAC agreed to change its meeting place from the Seafarers Center to the roomier DuPont Employee Recreation Center.
+The group agreed to postpone the tour of Gulf Coast Waste Disposal Authority and use the March meeting to identify agenda topics for the cAC agreed to change its meeting place from the Seafarers Center to the roomier DuPont Employee Recreation Center.